Swazimodo/TCPUtility/README.md

         TestData data = new TestData(6);

         //grab the first client to show its possible
-        //this would likely be done in a data handler to reply back to package that was recieved var ids = server.Clients;
+        //this would likely be done in a data handler to reply back to package that was received var ids = server.Clients;
         if (ids.Count == 0)
             return;